texfaq/texfaq.github.io/FAQ-fuzzy-T1.md

 date: 2014-06-10
 ---

-# Fonts go fuzzy when you switch to T1

 You've been having problems with hyphenation, and someone has suggested that you should use `\usepackage[T1]{fontenc}` to help sort them out.
 Suddenly you find that your final PDF